 The COVID-19 pandemic and resulting economic contraction has had, and is expected to continue to have, a negative impact on the demand for highway travel in the GTA.
 Since mid-March of 2020, Highway 407 ETR has experienced significant declines in traffic volume which is having a significant negative impact on the Company's revenues and results of operations.
-Despite lower revenues, the Company maintains sufficient liquidity to satisfy all of its financial obligations during 2020.
-Despite this liquidity, if the pandemic continues for a prolonged period of time or the timing and pace of economic recovery and traffic levels is slower, the Company may not be able to satisfy certain financial covenants under its master trust indenture and credit agreements, which would restrict interest payments on subordinated debt and dividend payments to shareholders.
+Despite lower revenues, the Company continues to maintain sufficient liquidity to satisfy all of its financial obligations during 2020.
+Despite this liquidity, if the pandemic continues for a prolonged period of time and as a consequence the timing and pace of economic recovery are longer and slower than expected, the Company may not be able to satisfy certain financial covenants under its master trust indenture and credit agreements, which could restrict interest payments on subordinated debt and dividend payments to shareholders.
+The COVID-19 pandemic may also impact the future cost of capital as a result of disrupted credit markets or potential credit rating actions in relation to the Company's debt.